Wodajo/Offensive/tools/scanning/nmap.md

 `sudo nmap -sn 192.168.1.0/24`  use ICMP echo request, TCP SYN to port 443, TCP ACK to port 80, and an ICMP timestamp.
 Omits further ports scanning.

 `sudo nmap --disable-arp-ping -PM -PO -PY -sn 192.168.1.0/24` disables ARP and IPv6 Neighbor Discovery.
-Some networks using proxy ARP, in which a router replies to all ARP requests making every target appear to be up according to ARP scan. (**Don't work on LAN**)
+Some networks using proxy ARP, in which a router replies to all ARP requests making every target appear to be up according to ARP scan. (**Don't work outside LAN**)
 `-PM` ICMP netmask, `-PO` IP scan, `-PY` SCTP scan

 "Bruteforce" checking with blind port scanning: